 Celebrating 75 Years of Student Success

-For the last 75 years, Denver Kids has walked alongside tens of thousands of students, through opportunities and challenges that varied dramatically for each cohort and each generation.
+For more than 75 years, Denver Kids has walked alongside tens of thousands of students, through opportunities and challenges that varied dramatically for each cohort and each generation.
 From the impact of war, to the ever-changing landscape of civil rights and social challenges, to a global pandemic—Denver Kids has always been attuned to the needs and dreams of the youth we serve, and has successfully pivoted through dramatically changing times to best support our students and ensure they achieve success.

 Please come on a journey with us through the history of Denver Kids.
 As you do, we humbly ask you to consider what your role can be in our next 75 years, knowing the difference it will make for tens of thousands of young people who are full of potential and promise.